Azure Stack administration basics

 What to tell your users

-You'll need to let your users know how to work with services in Azure Stack, how to connect to the development kit environment, and how to subscribe to offers.
+You'll need to let your users know how to work with services in Azure Stack, how to connect to the environment, and how to subscribe to offers.
+Besides any custom documentation that you may want to provide your users, you can direct users to the Azure Stack Users Documentation site.

 Understand how to work with services in Azure Stack